Dipeshk98/project021-backend/README.md

 ```

 Open http://localhost:8001 with your favorite browser and you can visually browse your data stored in your local DynamoDB.

+# Testing

+All unit tests are located close to the source code in the same folder.
+For example, a file located at `src/service/` with the name `RandomService.ts` will have a unit test file located at `test/service/RandomService.test.ts`.

+The backend also includes integration tests for testing all backend layers including the database.
+They are located at `test/integration/`.

 ### Things to know